 What hopes do I have for Rinpoche for the future?
 I think he’s doing a pretty good job.
 I don’t think I have to hope anything.
 I’m sure he’ll be a very good teacher.
 That’s his whole reason for living; that’s the whole reason I personally think he’s been reborn.
-Otherwise if you don’t want to help people, but just zoom off to some Buddha-field… I don’t think he’s like that, though.
-I think his whole life is to serve His Holiness.
-So it just seems pretty natural to me that he’ll serve His Holiness again, in whatever way he can.
+Otherwise, if you don’t want to help people, you just zoom off to some Buddha-field… I don’t think he’s like that, though.
+I think his whole life is to serve His Holiness, so it just seems pretty natural to me that he’ll serve His Holiness again, in whatever way he can.

 Are you looking forward to having teachings from him?

 Yes.
 How can anybody not look forward to that?
 That’s common sense, isn’t it?
 Are you looking forward to having teachings from your teacher?
 Any teacher?
 Of course, you are.

 Will you invite Rinpoche to England?